Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/ogf-editor-by-valerok.md

 - Editing the position and rotation of the bones
 - Ability to remove unneeded Motion refs and Userdata chunks
 - Fix Gunslinger models (models are fixed automatically when you save them)
+- Tools for working with embedded animations
+- Integration with [OMF Editor](omf-editor-by-valerok.md) for editing parameters of embedded animations

 ## Functionality